Helices

 CGI video, wood, hanging straps, speakers.

-The duration of the exhibition is mapped to a graph presenting the feeding and digestion process of two snakes living in a pet shop, 30 km away from the exhibition space, where Mr. Frank works.
-The nutritional needs that vary from animal to animal, determine the time required before this circular procedure starts again, creating a pattern that defines his weekly work routine.
+The duration of the exhibition is mapped onto a graph illustrating the feeding and digestion cycle of two snakes living in a pet shop 30 km from the exhibition space, where Mr. Frank works.
+The varying nutritional needs of each animal determine the time required before the cycle begins again, creating a pattern that shapes the feeder’s weekly routine.

-This multicolored pattern derived from the meeting of the eating and digestive routine and needs of the two snakes, with the methodology of pictorial representation and the care of Mr. Frank.
+This multicolored pattern emerges from the intersection of the snakes’ eating and digestive schedules, the methodology of pictorial representation, and the attentive care of Mr. Frank.

 Mr Frank’s schedule, 2020